|Nutrition Facts (per serving)|

 Cut each pheasant up into six pieces: 2 legs with thighs attached, 2 wings, and the pheasant breast, split in half.
-Pat dry and sprinkle with the paprika, curry powder, salt, and pepper.
+Pat dry and sprinkle with paprika, curry powder, pepper, and salt.
 Dust the pieces with the flour.

 Heat the vegetable oil in a large skillet over medium-high heat.
 Brown the seasoned pheasant parts, turning to brown all sides.